crashappsec/chalk/src/docs/guide-user-guide.md

 - Dictionaries / Json objects must be stored ordered in Chalk values.They are normalized by adding the byte `\x05`, followed by the number of key/value pairs in the dictionary encoded as a 32-bit little endian integer, followed by paired encodings for each pair, in their stored ordering.

 The complete normalized string is hashed with SHA-256.
-The resulting 256-bit binary value is the base of bot hthe `METADATA_HASH` field and the `METADATA_ID` field.
+The resulting 256-bit binary value is the base of both the `METADATA_HASH` field and the `METADATA_ID` field.
 The entire value is hex-encoded to get the `METADATA_HASH`, whereas the `METADATA_ID` is computed via the same algorithm used to calculate `CHALK_ID` fields.